letsdeploy16/web3-research-assistant/README.md

-# 🧠 Web3 Research Assistant
+#  🌐 Web-3 Research Assistant powered by JuliaOS

 > A decentralized dApp that uses modular agents to research Web3 projects and check Solana wallet balances.
 Designed with a Swarm-inspired agent system aligned with JuliaOS principles.